vk-cs/docs-public/docs/en/main/base/k8s/operations/create-cluster/create-webui/create-webui.md

    A configuration of one master node and one worker node:

    - Minimum number of master nodes: one;
-   - Minimum disk size for the master nodes: 20 GB;
+   - Minimum disk size for the master nodes: 20 GB.
-   - selected [preconfigured services](../../../concepts/preconfigured-features/addons/): Docker Registry, Ingress Controller.

    This cluster is suitable for use in application development.
-It allows you to deploy applications from the Docker Registry and provide access to them via Ingress.

    </tabpanel>
    <tabpanel>